This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 Brushed nickel faucets are a popular choice for kitchen and bathroom fixtures because they look great.
 Keeping your brushed nickel faucet looking shiny and new is important because it’s a big part of your bathroom or kitchen look.

 But over time, due to excess spilled water, the brushed nickel finish can begin to spot.
 Fortunately, we have got a complete guide on how to keep brushed nickel faucets from spotting, and we’re going to share it with you.

-On a side note, if you’re looking for a new faucet but can’t figure out which bathroom faucet will be perfect for you, check out our full comparison of the best bathroom faucets.
+On a side note, if you end up needing a new faucet, check out our full comparison of the best bathroom faucets.

 6 Tips for Keeping Brushed Nickel Faucets from Spotting